March 31, 2021

 My favorite way to wash floors is with a microfiber mop and a spray bottle but I know that there are times when a mop and bucket is a better way to wash floors OR maybe you prefer washing floors with a mop and bucket.
 There are all sorts of mops and buckets that you can purchase in stores and online, I like this one for its ease and clean bucket feature.
 Use what you have or what you prefer.

-I like to use a mop and bucket for deep cleaning tile – perfect for spring cleaning.
+I like to use a mop and bucket for deep cleaning tile – perfect for spring or deep cleaning.
 This tile is in our mudroom – it gets dirty quickly with shoes being dropped here and with dog dishes.
 It definitely needed a good mopping – look at that dirty water!

 Choose the best DIY formula for your floors and get to mopping, or my preference, save the mopping for Thursday because it’s Floor Washing Day.